deptagency/discord-token-gating/README.md

 ## Getting Started

+### Prerequisites

+#### Environment

+Recommended Node version is 18.6.0.
+If you're not using [nvm](https://github.com/nvm-sh/nvm), you should :wink:.
+This will use the correct version automatically, feeding from the project's `.nvmrc`.
+Make sure you run `nvm install 18` so you will have the correct version available.

+1. Create a `.env.local` in the project root and slack a team member for values.
+2. Run `npm install` from the project root.

+#### Minting a Token

+1. Run `npm install` from inside the `/solidity` directory.
+2. Create the `secrets.json` inside the `/solidity` directory and slack a team member for the contents of this file.
+3. From the project root, run `npm run mint` and follow the prompts.

+### Running the App

 First, run the development server:

 ```bash
 npm run dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+(If you get a 404 it's working.)

+To test full functionality, begin the bot flow in Discord by typing `/invite` in Discord (If you already have the "Invited" role, delete it from yourself).
+Click the link the bot provides and copy the path after the hostname, it should be in the format `/connect/<memberId>`.
+Paste this onto the end of `localhost:3000` (ex: `http://localhost:3000/connect/1234567890`).
+After following the flow, you should see the "Invited" role appear on your user in Discord.

-You can start editing the page by modifying `pages/index.tsx`.
+You can start editing the page by modifying `pages/connect/[uid].tsx`.
 The page auto-updates as you edit the file.

 ## Learn More